-It is true that Judaism does not need Christianity in order to fully understand itself, as opposed to Christianity"s essential need to understand Judaism in order to understand itself.
-But this does not mean that Jews cannot learn from Christians, or that they should not relate to Christianity in a way in which they can learn from it.
+In all these general regards, Jews have much to learn from Christians as from others.
+But we also have much to learn specifically from Christians.
+It is true that Judaism does not need Christianity in order to fully understand itself, as opposed to Christianity's essential need to understand Judaism in order to understand itself.
+But this does not mean that Jews cannot learn from Christians; or that they should not relate to Christianity in a way in which they can learn from them.

 Referring once again to the most basic motive for dialogue - combating prejudice and bigotry - it is here first and foremost that Jews should have the magnanimity to both laud and learn from the remarkable Christian process over the last fifty years of repudiation of anti-Semitism and anti-Judaism that had so infected Christianity over the millennia.
-While one does not fully expurgate almost two thousand years in fifty, it is true to say that the transformation, the teshuva, the metanoia, is one of the most amazing, if not the most impressive, ideological revolution of all times.
-What we in my community should learn from this, is the importance and necessity of self-criticism even when it relates to the most intimate religious attachments of one"s religious and cultural identity - even when there is a danger that elements hostile to us, may exploit this to our detriment.
-Constructive criticism of an institution, state, or whatever, that may even have religious significance for one, does not have to mean disloyalty.
+While one does not fully expurgate almost two thousand years in fifty, it is true to say that the transformation, the teshuva, the metanoia, is one of the most amazing, if not the most impressive ideological revolution of all times.
+What we in my community should learn from this, is the importance and necessity of self-criticism even when it relates to the most intimate religious attachments of one's religious and cultural identity - even when there is a danger that elements hostile to us, may exploit this to our detriment.
+Constructive criticism of an institution, state, or whatever, does not have to mean disloyalty.
 Indeed it can be the very reverse.
-Constructive criticism that seeks positive change, reflects the truest loyalty and devotion to the entity concerned.
-So not to fear criticism of one"s own loyalties despite the dangers, is something that we can learn from our closest Christian friends of this modern era.
+Constructive criticism that seeks positive change, reflects the truest loyalty and devotion to the body politic concerned.
+So not to fear criticism of one's own loyalties despite the dangers, is something that we can learn from our closest Christian friends of this modern era.